-Leadership and management in the public and voluntary sectors: a systemic perspective (CPD23)
+Leadership and management: a systemic perspective (CPD23)

 Aims and learning objectives

-This online course aims to:
+This online course will support you to:

 - develop leadership and management skills that facilitate the effective delivery of the outcomes required